- Lyme Disease

 In addition to that, patients described headaches, neuropathic pain and excessive sensitivity to sound, light touch or pressure.
 In children, indications of neurological involvement include behavior changes, learning disabilities, school phobia, hypersensitivities of the skin and headaches.

 Data from animal and clinical studies suggest that HBOT therapy improves healing of neurological symptoms associated with Lyme disease and helping to restore cognitive functions by reducing neuro inflammatory markers and promoting blood flow in chronically affected brain areas.
-Research shows that Borrelia (Lyme disease causative bacteria) cannot survive in a high oxygen environment; moreover, hyperbaric oxygen has an antimicrobial effect that kills the bacteria and also supports the patient’s immune system, decreases inflammation, and increases the efficacy of antibiotic therapies.

 Schedule A Consult